pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/largest-graph-network.md

 In this example, a social network database will be simulated (think _Twitter_) where each record is a social network user holding their name and the names of other people who follow them.
 An aggregation pipeline will be executed, which walks each record's `followed_by` array of links to determine which person has the largest _network reach_.
 This information might be useful for a marketing organisation to know who best to target a new marketing campaign at, for example.

 Note, this example uses a simple data model for brevity, however this is unlikely to be an optimum data model for using `$graphLookup` at scale, for users with a massive amount of followers and/or when running in a Sharded environment.
-For more guidance on such matters, see this reference applicaiton: [Socialite](https://github.com/mongodb-labs/socialite)
+For more guidance on such matters, see this reference application: [Socialite](https://github.com/mongodb-labs/socialite)

 ## Sample Data Population